MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/addsdeployment/Test-ADDSDomainInstallation.md

 ### -NewDomainName

 Specifies the new name of the domain.
-If the value set for `-DomainType` is set to TreeDomain, this parameter can be used to specify the fully qualified domain name (FQDN) for the new domain tree (for example, contoso.com).
-If the value set for `-DomainType` is set to ChildDomain, this parameter can be used to specify a single label domain name for the child domain (for example, specify corp to make a new domain corp.contoso.com if the new domain is in the contoso.com domain tree).
+If the value set for **DomainType** is set to `TreeDomain`, this parameter can be used to specify the fully qualified domain name (FQDN) for the new domain tree (for example, `contoso.com`).
+If the value set for **DomainType** is set to `ChildDomain`, this parameter can be used to specify a single label domain name for the child domain (for example, specify corp to make a new domain `corp.contoso.com` if the new domain is in the `contoso.com` domain tree).

 ```yaml
 Type: System.String